 Frequently Asked Questions

 1. While driving to conduct an off-campus training course, my car got a flat tire.
 I called AAA for assistance, but encountered a charge for their service.
 Can I submit that cost for reimbursement since I was on university business?

-Accordingly, employees must personally pay for costs such as roadside assistance and tire repairs incurred while driving their personal vehicle for university business.
+No. Employees must personally pay for costs incurred, such as roadside assistance and tire repairs, while driving their personal vehicle for university business.

 2. I was asked to attend an out-of-town conference and place the cost of hotel and gas on my personal credit card.
 I do not have a credit card, nor do I wish to obtain one.
 Can my department force me to obtain a credit card?

 No. The university cannot force an employee to obtain a credit card through the State of Texas Travel Charge Card Program or any other means.

 Travelers may choose pay for travel charges personally and seek reimbursement or use other available payment options offered by the university.
 Company billed options exist for air and rental vehicle costs.
 In some cases, company billed options are available for lodging.
 Employees should contact their department's Travel Assistant for assistance determining available company billed options.